akhawaja2014/H-infinity-Control-design-for-Inverted-Pendulm-system/README.md

 on feedback of its outputs, to keep it in upright position.

 The inverted pendulum is fundamental problem in control theory, due to its immense theoretical significance, along with its numerous practical applications.
 The theoretical value of the inverted pendulum comes from the fact that it is a nonlinear, under actuated system, meaning that its equations of motion are nonlinear differential equations, making computation of a suitable control law a tedious task.

+## Mathematical Model of Cart Pendulum System
+The literature on mathematical modelling is widely spread and is commonly found in control fundamental books.
+We revisited mathematical modelling from number of sources and reproduced it from "Introduction to Feedback Control using Design Studies" by Randal W.Beard and Timothy W.McLain.